eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/_index.md

 ### Middleware Abstraction

-Velocitas provides middleware abstraction interfaces for Service Discovery, PubSub Messaging Protocol and other cross-cutting functionality.
+Velocitas basically provides middleware abstraction interfaces for service discovery, pubsub messaging, and other cross-cutting functionalites.
-By default, Velocitas leverages [Dapr](https://dapr.io) for gRPC service discovery, Open Telemetry tracing and the [publish/subscribe building block](https://docs.dapr.io/developing-applications/building-blocks/pubsub/pubsub-overview/).
+At the moment, Velocitas just offers a (what we call) "native middleware" implementation, which does not provide (gRPC) service discovery.
+Instead, addresses and port number of services need to be provided via environment variables to an app; e.g. SDV_VEHICLEDATABROKER_ADDRESS=grpc://localhost:55555.
+The support of Dapr as middleware has recently been removed.

 ### Vehicle Edge Operating System

 [_Vehicle Apps_](#vehicle-apps) are expected to run on a [Linux](https://www.linux.org/)-based operating system.
-An OCI-compliant container runtime is required to host the _Vehicle App_ containers and the Dapr middleware mandates a Kubernetes control plane.
+An OCI-compliant container runtime is required to host the _Vehicle App_ containers.
 For publish/subscribe messaging a MQTT broker must be available (e.g., [Eclipse Mosquitto](https://mosquitto.org/)).

 ## _Vehicle App_ Characteristics